 Simply put, the technology we use for remote work has to evolve.
-Videoconferencing isn’t enough to collaborate with one another and produce amazing work results.
+Online videoconferencing software isn’t enough to collaborate with one another and produce amazing work results.
 We need easy-to-use technology that allows the immersion of remote work and blends it in a traditional office environment, where anyone can join and be part of the team.

 But before exploring the solution for hybrid work, let’s discuss why videoconferencing is not enough.

-One of the drawbacks of using videoconferencing as a replacement for office work is that it is more a planned than spontaneous collaboration.
+One of the drawbacks of using online conference app as a replacement for office work is that it is more a planned than spontaneous collaboration.
 And it has to be planned because that’s the way the videoconferencing software is designed.
 How else would the team members join the videoconference?

 Sure, meetings have their purpose and managers are used to having this kind of work model.
 But the majority of the people working in a company are not productive working in a constantly planned environment.
 They need the freedom to work.

 The pandemic revealed an important lesson; remote collaboration through videoconferencing produces too many meetings.
 Companies had to frequently utilize entire workdays exclusively for meetings.

 Planning and managing videoconferences is time-consuming and exhausting for everyone.
 That time and energy could be used productively for the company.